angular/angular/aio/content/getting-started/index.md

 ## Create a new project

 <!--
-<live-example name="getting-started-v0" noDownload title="Click here to create your new project in StackBlitz"></live-example>.
+<live-example name="getting-started" noDownload title="Click here to create your new project in StackBlitz"></live-example>.
 -->

-<live-example name="getting-started-v0" noDownload>Click here to create a new Getting Started project in StackBlitz.</live-example>
+<live-example name="getting-started" noDownload>Click here to create a new Getting Started project in StackBlitz.</live-example>

 <a href="https://stackblitz.com/angular/mjovpkpbdlg"><img src='generated/images/guide/getting-started/stackblitz-icon.png' alt="Stackblitz logo"></a>

     <div class="callout is-critical">
     <header>To Do</header>

-    The Stackblitz link above assumes getting-started-v0 and has never worked for me.
+    The Stackblitz link above assumed getting-started-v0, but I changed it to getting-started without a version.
+Also, the link has has never worked for me.
 I get a page not found in my local running AIO.
 For review, use https://stackblitz.com/angular/mjovpkpbdlg.

     The `live-example` tag does not seem to allow for an image to be inside the element at all, but it would be nice to have both text and a clickable icon to open the example.
 I faked it here using the review URL in the comment above and regular HTML tagging for clickable image.

-    Alternate icon:
+    Alternate icons:

     <a href="https://stackblitz.com/angular/mjovpkpbdlg"><img src='generated/images/guide/getting-started/stackblitz-angular-icon.png' alt="Stackblitz and Angular project logo"></a>